 - If you’re planning to add a video component, of which you can have multiple, the total run time of all videos must be less than 2 minutes.
 It’s also worth mentioning that the first frame of your video will automatically become the thumbnail, which cannot be changed – choose wisely!

-- Videos will autoplay with sound and replay on a loop until you scroll past; captions are a great way to engage those users who don’t have their audio enabled.
+- Videos will autoplay with sound and replay on a loop until you scroll passed; captions are a great way to engage those users who don’t have their audio enabled.

 - Frequently click the ‘Save Draft’ button – a great deal of time and effort can go into a Canvas, and the worst thing to happen would be for it all to go to waste!